Target level of study

 Faculty of Science

-Uses for solid wood, panels and composites
+Uses of solid wood, panels, and composites

 ECTS